aabalke33/app-mgmt-system/README.md

 # app-mgmt-system
-This is a basic Java-based GUI program to access an appointment management SQL database.
+This is a Java-based GUI program using JavaFX and MVC principles to access an appointment management SQL database.

 Allows for adding, modifying, and deleting appointments and customers.
 Also provides reporting tools for appointments by Contact, Type, Month, and Date.
+Has data validation and error-checking capabilities.

 ## Build Info

 IDE: IntelliJ IDEA 2023.1.2 (Community Edition)

 JDK: Java SE 17.0.7

 JavaFX: JavaFX-SDK-17.0.1

 MySQL Connector Driver: mysql-connector-java-8.0.26

 Instruction: Run the MainApp.java file to being the application.
 From there you will be prompted with a login page.
 The default login is username "test", and password "test".